-- Provide a physically and psychologically safe, child-focused environment for children, youth and non-offending caregivers to be interviewed
+- Provide a physically and psychologically safe environment for children, youth, and non-offending caregivers to be interviewed

 - Reduce the number of interviews a child/youth has to endure

-- Provide service, or access to service from a single point of entry, reducing potential for gaps in service
+- Provide access to service from a single point of entry, reducing the potential for gaps in service

 - Provide individualized support and referrals to accommodate a child/youth’s specific needs